 Why is it important?

 Outside the clear benefit of enhanced privacy protection, encryption helps ensure data integrity, protecting its contents from undocumented modification, and can be used to verify data’s origin, minimizing the risk of accessing data from untrustworthy sources.
 The combination of increased Internet use and the value of data to hackers makes data more accessible and desirable than it once was and increases the need for protection.
-Additionally, many businesses face regulatory requirements for data security, such as the use of encryption, that must be complied with.
+Additionally, many businesses face data protection regulations requirements , such as the use of encryption, that must be complied with.

 Symmetric vs Asymmetric Encryption